wasm-signatures/design/README.md

 ### Signatures may implement multiple signature algorithms
 - Compliance requirements
-- Public key size/signature size/verification CPU cost tradeoffs (ex: PQ schemes vs EdDSA)
+- Public key size/signature size/verification CPU cost tradeoffs (ex: post-quantum schemes vs EdDSA)
 - Code and key reuse (ex: ECDSA-SHA3 for blockchains already leveraging SHA3, EdDSA to use existing SSH keys)

 ### It should be possible to verify a module file before execution